Why the absence of autonomous, multi-age playgroups makes parenting suck. (This is a reshare of Elena Bridgers’ article).

 Who are Uralians and Ugrians?
 We are different peoples with unique cultures and common linguistic roots, stretching from Russia, over Siberia and the Ural mountains, into Scandinavia.
 Some have moved further south, like the Hungarians.
 Many of us live Arctic and sub-Arctic lives and livelihoods.
 Many of us also have lost our traditional cultures and language.

 We are Sámis, Kvens, Finns, Karelians, Khantys, Maris, Mansis, Nganasans, Nenets, Komis, Tornedalians, Selkups, and many more.
-I tried to add a small variety of photos from our community below.
+I added a small variety of photos from our community below.

 Uralic clothing vary from boys and girls/men and women, and is usually made just to fit the climate.
 Sewing patterns are often kept within the family and only used by the ethnic group and not outsiders.
 Summers can get pretty warm, and winters of course get extremely cold, so there are different garments for the seasons.
 More text and a poem below 😊